 - Water Heater Age

 The standard life span of a domestic water heater with proper upkeep is 10–12 years.
-Even if your old water heater isn’t having any concerns, it’s an increased threat of a damaging leak.
+Even if your water heater isn’t having any concerns, it could be at an increased threat of a damaging leak.

 If you’re unsure of your water heater’s age, check the ID on the hot water heater.
 This indicates the manufacturing date and serial number.